jhurray/Ladybug/README.md

 ### Whats Wrong With `Codable`? <a name="why-not-codable"></a>

 As mentioned before, `Codable` is a great step towards simplifying JSON parsing in swift, but the O(n) boilerplate that has become a mainstay in swift JSON parsing still exists when using `Codable` (e.g. For every property your object has, you need to write 1 or more lines of code to map the json to said property).
 In Apple's documentation on [Encoding and Decoding Custom Types](https://developer.apple.com/documentation/foundation/archives_and_serialization/encoding_and_decoding_custom_types), you can see that as soon as JSON keys diverge from property keys, you have to write a ton of boilerplate code to get `Codable` conformance.
 Ladybug sidesteps this, and  does a lot fo this for you under the hood.

+### Would be great if `AnyKeyPath` conformed to `ExpressibleByStringLiteral`

+If Swift 4 key paths could be expressible by a string value, we could use that instead of `propertyName: String` in `JSONTransformer`.
+This would provide a safer interface.

 ### Why I didn't include `Map` transformers
 Say you had a URL string passed through the JSON and you wanted to map that to a string property that is just the query of the URL.